 We gotta talk about street art photography opportunities in Amsterdam!
 The “Wake me up when I’m famous” art in the Pijp has become super famous over the last year.

 The neighborhood has many cute cafes and restaurants – make sure to wander around!

 Rainbow Road Sloterdijk Station

-Our newest favourite area!
-Super industrial and raw – definitely the opposite of the cute canals, yet so cool.
-Every month you can visit the biggest flea market of Europe here (IJhallen), but any time is great to wander around this area.
+Our newest favorite area!
+Super industrial and raw – the opposite of the cute canals, yet so cool.
 Lots of graffiti, sea containers and more cute cafes!
+Every month you can visit the biggest flea market in Europe here (IJhallen), but any time is great to wander around this area.

 Amsterdam Light Festival